 Senegal Chameleons as Pets

 Senegal Chameleons can make hardy, long-lived captives, but only if their very specific husbandry needs are met.
 In additional to dietary concerns, stress related to poorly-designed enclosures, egg-retention, dehydration and other problems remain far too common.
-Please see the article below for further in formation, and be sure to write in if you have questions.
+Please see the article below for further in formation.

 Long horned Grasshopper image referenced from wikipedia and originally posted by Jazz